-After a lot of time spent researching coops, I decided to build my own coop using a kit, which allowed me to make a quality and spacious area for my hens to live in without eating into all my savings.
+After a lot of time spent researching coops, which I wrote about here, I decided to build my own coop using a kit, which allowed me to make a quality and spacious area for my hens to live in without eating into all my savings.

 So, if you need some help finding the best chicken coop kits for your flock, stick around!

 Here I’ll be giving the run-down on what you need to look for in a chicken coop, as well as reviewing some of the best coop kits I’ve found on my search.